-Depression and Anxiety Are Signs of Strength
+Depression and Anxiety Are Signs of Strength, Not Weakness

 Anxiety, a bad roller coaster ride

-The feelings that come with anxiety are similar to those that one would experience on a roller coaster ride gone wrong.
+The feelings that come with anxiety are very similar to those that one would experience on a roller coaster ride gone wrong.

+Imagine yourself in this situation.
+You’re spending the day at an amusement park.
+To go on a ride, you have to wait in a long line until it’s your turn.
 It’s a hot day and the sun is beating down on your head, causing pain and physical discomfort.
-You feel tired and don’t feel like getting on the ride, but you do anyway because you’re there to enjoy yourself.
+You’re tired and don’t feel like getting on the ride anymore, but you do it anyway because you’re there to have “fun”.

-Depression, darkness of the soul
+Depression, a darkness of the soul

 Want to learn more?
 Read: 9 Effective Tips to Fight Depression Naturally